praxis-live/support/docs/annotations.md

 # Annotations

-The primary annotations listed here connect fields and methods in code to ports and controls within the graphical editor.
-[Additional annotations](annotations-additional.md) can be used to enhance these annotations, such as specifying the range of a numeric property or the mime-type of a String.
+The primary annotations listed here connect fields and methods in code to the wider _Praxis LIVE_ environment by defining ports & controls, or by automatically creating and injecting values.
+[Additional annotations](annotations-additional.md) can be used to enhance some of these annotations, such as specifying the range of a numeric property or the mime-type of a String.

 Fields should not be set when declared - values will be injected automatically by the environment.